 Avoidance and withdrawal reactions are ways people use to keep away from, or protect against, intrusive reactions.
 These reactions include efforts to avoid talking, thinking and having feelings about the traumatic event, and to avoid any reminders of the event, including places and people connected to what happened.
 Emotions can become restricted, even numb, to protect against distress.
 Feelings of detachment and estrangement from others may lead to social withdrawal.
 There may be a loss of interest in usually pleasurable activities.

-Loss Reminders can also be sights, sounds, places, smells, specific people, the time of day, situations, or feelings.
+Loss Reminders can also be sights, sounds, places, smells, specific people, the time of day, situations or feelings.
 Loss reminders bring to mind the absence of a loved one.
-Missing the deceased can bring up strong feelings, like sadness, feeling nervous, feeling uncertain about what life will be without them, feeling angry, feeling alone or abandoned, or feeling hopeless.
-Examples include seeing a picture of a lost loved one, or seeing their belongings, like their clothes.
+Missing the deceased can bring up strong feelings, like sadness, feeling nervous, feeling uncertain about what life will be without them, feeling angry, feeling alone or abandoned or feeling hopeless.
+Examples include seeing a picture of a lost loved one or seeing their belongings.
 Loss reminders can also lead to avoiding things that people want to do or need to do.

 Other kinds of reactions include grief reactions, depression and physical reactions.